leabs/Wordpress-Custom-Theme/wp-content/plugins/carousel-widget/readme.txt

 * more featurs to follow in future releases
 * You might need change some of the CSS manually to make it work with your theme.

-= 1.1.0 =
+= 2.0.0 =
-* Security updates based on newer version WordPress and PHP
+* Roundabout jQuery removed
+* Runs on carousel library written invanilla js
+* Better Admin Uni
+* User can choose height width and auto play option